Friend-LGA/LGSideMenuController/README.md

 pod 'LGSideMenuController'
 ```

-Then import framework where you need to use the library
+Then import framework where you need to use the library:

 ```swift
 import LGSideMenuController